botsocket/ruby/Documentation.md

 const registry = Ruby.registry();
 ```

-Next, define your commands and pass definition-specific data (recommended to store command handlers):
+Next, define your commands and pass definition-specific data (in this case, the command handler is stored):

 ```js